ModelTC/NNLQP/README.md

 The latency measurement and query database are currently not open-sourced.
 Shortly, we will provide external services for everyone to use.

-## Why and how our NNLQP benefits the ML model production？
+## Why and how does our NNLQP benefit the ML model production？

 #### User Case